RSS

 truck driver

 Cheer up!
 It’s only going to get worse.
 At least that is what it feels like when reflecting on the long-term effects of a pandemic-induced supply chain crisis.
-A crisis worsened by soaring inflation in part due to the Russian invasion of Ukraine and the ripple effects felt in each corner of the world.
-While we are not suggesting we have all the answers, let’s see if we can nudge things in the right direction.
+It is a crisis worsened by soaring inflation, and the ripple effects are being felt in every corner of the world.

-According to the Center for Immigration Studies, November of 2021 saw a peak of 46.2 million individuals residing in the US who were born outside of the United States.
-This is a sizeable percentage of the US population and has an enormous impact on driving the economy forward.
+According to the Center for Immigration Studies, November 2021 saw a peak of 46.2 million individuals residing in the US who were born in some other country.
+This is a sizeable percentage of the US population and these numbers have an enormous impact on driving the economy forward.
 In addition, each year more than 1 million more individuals immigrate to the US.
 What if there was a concerted effort to assist such ones to get training to be commercial vehicle drivers?

 Truck drivers are in higher demand than ever, and even with average starting pay of $45,000 per year, and the ability to make over $100,000 per year with experience, the shortage of commercial vehicle drivers continues to worsen.
 CDL Direct offers online CDL courses to assist individuals to take the first step toward pursuing a career in truck driving.
 Our courses are available in English, Spanish, and Russian.
 You can focus on CDL A, CDL B, Hazmat, or Passenger endorsements depending on what commercial vehicle you seek to drive.
 US immigrants could provide a helping hand to the supply chain shortages.